kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

   - Encryption
 ---

-Copying log files through azure was easy enough, now let's try and make it more secure !
+Copying log files through azure was great start, now let's try and make it more secure !

 ## Intro ##

 Allright!
-In [Part 1](https://www.oscc.be/sccm/Logging-in-the-cloud-Part-1/) we've seen that it was not very complicated to get the same capability of centralized logging that we have been enjoying on-premises, but now over the internet.
+In [Part 1](https://www.oscc.be/sccm/Logging-in-the-cloud-Part-1/) we've seen how to get the same capability of centralized logging that we have been enjoying on-premises, but now over the internet.
 While this solution works fine, there could be a security concern.
 After all, anyone with access to the SAS key (that is distributed each time a device is being staged), can download and examine our logfiles.

-The answer to this concern is : Encryption!
+The answer to this concern : Encryption!
 Let us encrypt the logfiles before we upload them to azure, and then after downloading them, decrypt it again with a key only known to the downloader.

 Before we get all pratical on how to set it up, a few words on the encryption process itself.